Garden of English

 3. When it's time, join the Garden via Zoom.
 The details will be sent to you upon your booking

 *You need your university account (@...u-tokyo.ac.jp) to join the meeting

-*After you leave the Garden, please access the questionnaire (you can find the link in the email sent upon your booking) and give us your feedback on your experience
+*After you leave the Garden, please access the questionnaire (you can find the link to the Google Forms in the email sent upon your booking) and give us your feedback on your experience

 Introduction of TA

 Language: English, Hindi, Kannada, and a little bit of Japanese

 Interests: Reading books , Cycling in the streets of Tokyo and Chiba, Fixing things

 Hello, I am Gunjan from India, a Doctoral student in the Department of Electrical Engineering.
 One of my favorite things to do in Tokyo is cycling next to the riversides.
 The picture above is from the beautiful Kuramae district near the Sumida-gawa river.
 Last semester my aim was to follow the Arakawa River to the Tokyo Bay area, I accomplished that.
 Now I am seeking new scenic cycling routes around Tokyo.

 Please drop by to have a friendly chat with me, let's discuss scenic spots in Tokyo, exchange information about our cultures, and learn fascinating things.